jazzlyj/procedures/k8s/README.md

 # K8s Architecture and Basic Terminology Explained

 ## Pod:
+A unit of work.
 Smallest and simplest Kubernetes objects.

 Typically, a pod is set up to run a single container.

+A way to describe a series of containers, the volumes they might share, and interconnections that those containers within the pod may need.

+Gives ability to migrate an application live from one version to another version without having downtime

 ## Node/ Worker Node:
 A node is a worker machine that performs the requested tasks assigned by the control plane/master node.